AlexPham0209/FanBoy/README.md

 Run the following command inside of the build folder to generate the CMake BuildSystem:
 > cmake ..

-After the CMake project was generated,  go into the CMakeCache.txt file and edit the variable SDL2_DIR to be equal to the location where to installed SDL2-devel
+After the CMake project was generated,  go into the CMakeCache.txt file and edit the variable SDL2_DIR so that it is set to the location of SDL2-devel

 Run the following command to build a runnable executeable.
 > cmake --build .

-Finally drag SDL2.dll inside of lib folder of SDL2-devel into the same folder as the executable.
+Finally drag SDL2.dll that is inside of the lib folder of SDL2-devel into the same folder as the executable.